Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/5-Digital_Signatures_Advanced/Digital_Signatures_Advanced_slides.md

 This good experience comes at the cost of using state and more user interactions with the system, but is generally low.

+Even in a web3 system, the verifier can be _distinct_ from the blockchain.
+5 people can entrust a verifier with the identity of "all 5 signed this" associated to a verifier-owned private key.

 ---

 ### Cryptographic Multi-Sigs